ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 Allows for the averaging of faces to generate more smooth surfaces.
 Increasing the Render value in Catmull-Clark increases the number of faces generated after a render, but doesn't generate those renders during an edit.

 ### Solidifier
 Changes the volume, or thickness of a mesh.
+May need to toggle viewing edges in edit mode.